 I use Bisto all the time.
 If your local supermarket has an international food section, look in the British section because you just might find it there.
 You can also order Bisto online.

-Making the Chicken Pot Pie Mixture
+Steps: Making the Chicken Pot Pie Mixture

-Next, I added the salt, pepper, thyme, rutabagas, carrots, and onions to the chicken.
+- Next, I added the salt, pepper, thyme, rutabagas, carrots, and onions to the chicken.

 I stirred everything together and let the mixture cook for about 10 minutes to allow the onions to start to become tender.

-After that, I added the white wine and chicken broth.
+- After that, I added the white wine and chicken broth.

-Then I covered the pan and reduced the heat to medium low.
-I cooked the mixture for about 45 minutes, until the vegetables were tender.
+Then, I covered the pan and reduced the heat to medium-low.
+I cooked the mixture for about 45 minutes until the vegetables were tender.

-Finishing the Chicken Pot Pie Mixture
+Finishing the Chicken Mixture

-After about 45 minutes, the vegetables were tender.
+- After about 45 minutes, the vegetables were tender.
 The one that took the longest was the rutabaga.

-After adding the peas, I heated the mixture just until the peas were no longer frozen.
-The reason for this was that I wanted the peas to retain their green color and not be over-cooked.
+At this point, I increased the heat to medium and stirred in the frozen peas.
+After adding the peas, I heated the mixture until the peas were no longer frozen.
+This was because I wanted the peas to retain their green color and not be overcooked.

-Finally, I added the milk/Bisto.
+- Finally, I added the milk and Bisto mixture.

-I stirred the mixture constantly until it thickened and was bubbly.
+- I stirred the mixture constantly until it thickened and was bubbly.

 I gave the mixture a final taste and declared it perfectly seasoned!